muZk/codewithnico.com/_posts/2020-07-28-how-to-deal-with-cases-mismatch-between-django-and-react.md

 date_published: 2020-07-28T16:43:51.000Z
 date_updated: 2020-09-07T18:40:42.000Z
 tags: React
+image: /assets/images/2020-07-28-how-to-deal-with-cases-mismatch-between-django-and-react/cover.png
+excerpt: Rails and Django uses snake_case while JavaScript (React) uses camelCase.
+In this post, we use a simple solution to deal with it.
 ---

 Let say that your backend framework is Django or Rails.
 The data you get and send must be in snake_case because this is the convention in these frameworks.